Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Numerical Evaluation

-Finally, we investigate the minimal needed data for good unsupervised fine-tuning performance.
-Two sets of fine-tuned GCN-USCA performance on the Sub-SF test set are displayed in Fig.~\ref{fig:ft-ph}, resulted from selecting subsets of constraints $P_m$ and channels $\bbH$, respectively.
-The WSEE vs $P_m$ curves (cf. Fig.~\ref{fig:wsee:pmax}) are characterized by three points -- i) the average denotes the average WSEE value over all test samples; ii) the peak marks the highest achieved WSEE value within a WSEE-$P_m$ curve, which is an average value over all channel samples at a certain $P_m$; iii) the stationary point represents the point toward which WSEE tends to approach as $P_m$ grows sufficiently large, specifically defined as the mean WSEE value of all samples where $5<P_m\leq10\dBW$.
+Next, we proceed to probe the minimal amount of data needed.
+Two sets of fine-tuned \mbox{GCN-USCA} performance on the Sub-SF test set are displayed in Fig.~\ref{fig:ft-ph}, resulted from selecting subsets of constraints $P_m$ and channels $\bbH$, respectively.
+The WSEE vs $P_m$ curves {(those in Fig.~\ref{fig:wsee:pmax} or Fig.~\ref{fig:gen-dist})} are characterized by three points -- i)~the {\it average} denotes the average WSEE value over all test samples; ii)~the {\it peak} marks the highest achieved WSEE value within a WSEE-$P_m$ curve, which is an average value over all channel samples at a certain $P_m$; iii)~the {\it stationary} represents the point toward which WSEE tends to approach as $P_m$ grows sufficiently large, specifically defined as the mean WSEE value of all samples where $5{\,<\,}P_m{\,\leq\,}10\dBW$.
 Ideally, the stationary point should coincide with the peak point due to monotonicity.
-In the GCN-USCA cases, generally speaking, fine-tuning has indeed narrowed the wide gap present in the base model, which we elaborate in the sequel.
+In the \mbox{GCN-USCA} cases, generally speaking, fine-tuning has indeed {gradually eliminated} the wide gap {between the stationary and peak points} present in the base model, which we elaborate with Fig.~\ref{fig:ft-ph} in the sequel.

+Again, denote the set of 51 possible $P_m$ values by the calligraphic $\ccalP_m$ and the set of 1000 available channel realizations of the target distribution by $\ccalH_{s}$.
 First, it is of realistic significance to simply reduce the size of the fine-tuning set, because one would naturally favor a learning scheme that requires fewer samples and epochs.
 To address this need, the most straightforward implementation is to drop certain constraint values.
-We select subsets of $P_m$ by increasing the sampling interval from 1 to 2,3,5, and 10$\dBW$, corresponding to using 100, 50, 33, 20, and 10\% training samples (denoted by `Selected $P_m$' in Fig.~\ref{fig:ft-ph}).
-As indicated by the numerical results, we can achieve equally good (or even better regarding the stationary performance) performance on the new channel distribution using \num{50\%} of the training set with selected $P_m$ values.
-Even with only \num{10\%} training data, fine-tuned GCN-USCA can easily outperform SCA and be comparable to the whole-set fine-tuning performance, especially when taking the \num{90\%} saved training time into account.
+We select subsets of $P_m$ by increasing the sampling interval from 1 to {3, 5, 10, 25, and 50$\dBW$}, corresponding to using {100, 33, 20, 10, 6, and 4\% of $\ccalP_m$} (denoted by `Selected $P_m$' in Fig.~\ref{fig:ft-ph}).
+We observe a huge jump from point A (\num{4\%}) to B (\num{6\%}).
+This corresponds to the additional $P_m$ anchor of ${-}15\dBW$ in the \num{6\%} subset, i.e., $\{{-}40,{-}15,10\}\dBW$ versus $\{{-}40,10\}\dBW$ of the $4\%$ subset.
+Beyond point B, the fine-tuned \mbox{GCN-USCA} can easily adapt to the new distribution and outperform SCA {in peak and average.
+Please be reminded that as long as GCN-USCA beats SCA in the peak value, the post-processed GCN-USCA$^{+}$ will surpass SCA at every point of $P_m$.
+With $20\%$ training samples or more, the stationary performance of the fine-tuned GCN-USCA also catches up with that of SCA, meaning that GCN-USCA can completely outperform SCA even without the post processing while} saving \num{80\%} of training time.